Commonly-Asked Questions About Making a Sword in the UK

 Are There Any UK Sword Making Courses I Can Attend?

 As it happens, there are!
-The one that we most highly recommend is our own, of course – at Bronze Age Foundry you can enjoy a weekend in the heart of the spectacular Welsh countryside, with bed and board taken care of, while you forge your swords.
+The one that we most highly recommend is our own, of course – at Molten Bronze you can enjoy a weekend in the heart of the spectacular Welsh countryside, with bed and board taken care of, while you forge your swords.

 Based in central Wales, you can reach us from anywhere in the UK, so wherever you’re from, you can enjoy our courses.
 We’ve had course attendees from all over the world, and we’re always happy to welcome new people to our foundry.
 Enjoy the beautiful scenery, great home-cooked food and cosy lodgings while you make your swords in the style of the UK’s ancient craftsmen.